datopian/data-cli/docs/push.md

 Options:

-  -h, --help               Output usage information
+  -h, --help               Output usage information --published              Set dataset as 'published' so it is public in the website (default is 'unlisted')

 **Examples**

-\- Uploads Data Package to DataHub in current working directory
+Uploads Data Package to DataHub in current working directory:

   ■ data push

-\- Uploads Data Package to DataHub with path:
+Uploads Data Package to DataHub with path:

   ■ data push core/finance-vix/

   core/finance-vix/ should have datapackage.json

+By default, all pushed datasets are unlisted.
+To make them published:

+  ■ data push core/finance-vix/ --published